Palenque: Late Classic period

-B'aakal began the Late Classic period in the throes of the disorder created by the defeats before Calakmul.
-The glyphic panels at the Temple of Inscriptions, which records the events at this time, relates that some fundamental annual religious ceremonies were not performed in 613, and at this point states: "Lost is the divine lady, lost is the king."
+Bʼaakal began the Late Classic period in the throes of the disorder created by the defeats before Calakmul.
+The glyphic panels at the Temple of the Inscriptions, which records the events at this time, relates that some fundamental annual religious ceremonies were not performed in 613, and at this point states: "Lost is the divine lady, lost is the king."
 Mentions of the government at the time have not been found.

 It is believed that after the death of Aj Ne' Yohl Mat, Janaab Pakal, also called Pakal I, took power thanks to a political agreement.
 Janaab Pakal assumed the functions of the ajaw (king) but never was crowned.
-He was succeeded in 612 by his daughter, the queen Sak K'uk', who governed for only three years until her son was old enough to rule.
-It is considered that the dynasty was reestablished from then on, so B'aakal retook the path of glory and splendor.
+He was succeeded in 612 by his daughter, the queen Sak Kʼukʼ, who governed for only three years until her son was old enough to rule.
+It is considered that the dynasty was reestablished from then on, so Bʼaakal retook the path of glory and splendor.

-The grandson of Janaab Pakal is the most famous of the Mayan kings, K'inich Janaab' Pakal, also known as Pakal the Great.
+The grandson of Janaab Pakal is the most famous of the Mayan kings, Kʼinich Janaab' Pakal, also known as Pakal the Great.
 He began rule at the age of 12 years after his mother Sak Kuk resigned as queen after three years, thus passing power on to him.
 Pakal the Great reigned in Palenque from 615 to 683, and his mother remained an important force for the first 25 years of his rule.
 She may have ruled jointly with him.
 Known as the favorite of the gods, he carried Palenque to new levels of splendor, in spite of having come to power when the city was at a low point.
 Pakal married the princess of Oktán, Lady Tzakbu Ajaw (also known as Ahpo-Hel) in 624 and had at least three children.

 Most of the palaces and temples of Palenque were constructed during his government; the city flourished as never before, eclipsing Tikal.
 The central complex, known as The Palace, was enlarged and remodeled on various occasions, notably in the years 654, 661, and 668.
 In this structure, is a text describing how in that epoch Palenque was newly allied with Tikal, and also with Yaxchilan, and that they were able to capture the six enemy kings of the alliance.
 Not much more had been translated from the text.